APSE 2014Print publication

 We are seeing a rise in activity around municipal energy projects, whether these are renewable energy schemes designed to improve the authority’s income, energy efficiency projects aimed at reducing costs, or collective switching and Green Deal/ECO arrangements to provide benefits to consumers in the local area.
 As APSE Energy’s legal partner, Walker Morris is uniquely placed to help you get the most out of these opportunities.
 Our experts will be on hand to offer views and advice.

-In addition, David Kilduff, Partner and Richard Auton, Director in the Energy, Infrastructure & Government team at Walker Morris, will be speaking about ‘The APSE Energy Project’ at the conference on Thursday 11 September at 2.00pm.
+In addition, the Energy, Infrastructure & Government team at Walker Morris, will be speaking about ‘The APSE Energy Project’ at the conference on Thursday 11 September at 2.00pm.